Features

 Example of oil pan injection molding analysis

-Fig. 4 Validation of optimal gate position and warpage prediction accuracy
+Fig. 12 Optimal gate location and warpage prediction accuracy

 Other CAE analysis technologies